My Friend Dahmer (film): Plot

-Jeffrey's father moves out while Jeffrey is away on a field trip.
-After the trip, Jeffrey makes some attempts to stay connected to his friends such as bringing a date to the prom, but ultimately drifts away from them.
+Jeffrey's father moves out.
+Jeffrey makes attempts to stay connected to his friends but ultimately drifts away from them.
 At graduation, Lionel hands Jeffrey the keys to the family Volkswagen Beetle which he would later use to commit his first murder.
 Unbeknownst to Lionel, Joyce leaves Ohio to live with relatives in Wisconsin, taking Dave with her and leaving Jeffrey completely alone.

-That evening, Derf spots Jeffrey walking home alone, with blood on his fingernails.
-Derf offers a ride to Jeffrey, finding him living alone with no plans for the future.
-Derf tells him that he is leaving for college the following day and offers him his drawings of Jeffrey, which he declines.
-He menacingly invites Derf inside for a beer, but Derf turns him down.
-As Derf walks back to his car, Jeffrey picks up a baseball bat and is about to strike him with it, although he later puts it down.
-As Derf gets in the car and drives home, he notices the bat.
+That evening, Derf spots Jeffrey walking home with blood on his fingernails.
+Derf offers him a ride, finding him living alone with no plans for the future.
+Derf tells him that he is leaving for college and offers him his drawings of Jeffrey, which Jeffrey declines.
+Jeffrey invites Derf inside for a beer, but he turns him down.
+As Derf walks back to his car, Jeffrey pretends to strike him with a baseball bat but puts it down.
+As Derf drives home, he notices the bat.
 Jeffrey never has contact with his high school friends again.

-The next morning, Jeffrey drives around and picks up hitchhiker Steven Hicks from a concert.
-The closing credits note that Hicks was never seen again and that Jeffrey Dahmer admitted to killing 17 men when he was finally arrested in 1991.
+Two weeks later, Jeffrey picks up hitchhiker Steven Hicks.
+The closing credits note that Hicks was never seen again and Jeffrey Dahmer admitted to killing 17 men when he was finally arrested in 1991.